darinz/ML/13_vision/README.md

 Comprehensive materials covering modern computer vision advances including Vision Transformers, self-supervised learning, contrastive learning, and foundation models.

+> **For an in-depth treatment of Computer Vision:** Check out the comprehensive [Computer Vision repository](https://github.com/darinz/CV) which covers everything from fundamental image processing and feature detection to advanced deep learning architectures, object detection, segmentation, and modern vision foundation models.

 ## Overview

 Modern computer vision has been revolutionized by transformer architectures and self-supervised learning, enabling breakthroughs in image understanding, generation, and segmentation.